 Often we’re told, “Put this information into a course.”
-But what happens if we put the information into a job aid instead, and then design mini-scenarios that help learners use the job aid?
-Here’s an example.
+But what happens if we put the information into a job aid instead, and then give learners mini-scenarios that help themuse the job aid?
 Read more

 It’s easy to write activities that test whether learners know something.
 How can we make learners use their knowledge as well?
 Let’s compare two types of activities.
 Read more

 You’re a US Army sergeant in Afghanistan.
 Can you help a young lieutenant make a good impression on a Pashtun leader?
-That’s the challenge behind “Connect with Haji Kamal,” a thought-provoking branching scenario.
-Try the activity and learn how it was designed.
+Try the branching scenario and learn how it was designed.
 Read more

 Here’s an example of a simple scenario that incorporates a meter, built using simple tools.
 Read more.